-- 1. The insurance broker met the requirements on at least one date tested in the sample, but not for the whole period: - a. the assets held by the Company enabled the Company to meet the minimum net assets requirements of HK\$100,000 as defined by the IA as at [the year end date] [and] [one][some] of the dates selected by us but not as at the other dates selected by us in our sample.
-From information and explanations supplied to us we are aware that the Company failed to maintain minimum net assets of HK\$100,000 as defined by the IA at other times during the period;

-- d. as at [the year end date] [and] [one][some] of the dates selected by us but not as at the other dates selected by us in our sample the Company maintained client accounts in accordance with the minimum requirements specified by the IA under section [69(2)/70(2)] of the Ordinance.
-From information and explanations supplied to us we are aware that the Company failed to maintain client accounts in accordance with the minimum requirements specified by the IA under section [69(2)/70(2)] of the Ordinance at other times during the period; - 2.
-The insurance broker did not meet the requirements on any of the dates tested in the sample: - a. the assets held by the Company did not enable the Company to meet the minimum net assets requirements of HK\$100,000 as defined by the IA as at the year end date nor as at the other date[s] selected by us in our sample.
-From information and explanations supplied to us we are aware that the Company failed to maintain minimum net assets of HK\$100,000 as defined by the IA at other times during the period;
+- a.
+The assets held by the Company enabled the Company to meet the minimum net assets requirements of HK\$100,000 as defined by the IA as at [the year end date] [and] [one][some] of the dates selected by us but not as at the other dates selected by us in our sample.
+From information and explanations supplied to us we are aware that the Company failed to maintain minimum net assets of HK\$100,000 as defined by the IA at other times during the period; - b. as at [the year end date] [and] [one][some] of the dates selected by us but not as at the other dates selected by us in our sample the Company maintained client accounts in accordance with the minimum requirements specified by the IA under section [69(2)/ 70(2)] of the Ordinance.
+From information and explanations supplied to us we are aware that the Company failed to maintain client accounts in accordance with the minimum requirements specified by the IA under section formation and explanations are aware that the Company failed to maintain client accounts in accordance with the minimum requirements specified by the IA under section [69(2)/ 70(2)] of the Ordinance at other times during the period.